basedlsg/Orange-ID-Template/README.md

 ## Environment Variables

 - `DATABASE_URL`: PostgreSQL connection string (or SQLite path)
+- `USE_SQLITE`: Set to "true" to use SQLite instead of PostgreSQL
 - `SESSION_SECRET`: Secret for signing session cookies (defaults to a placeholder in development)

 ## License